My Principles So Far

 Well-done things are never unimportant.

-Opportunities always exist where responsibility was neglected.
+Opportunities always exist where responsibility is neglected.

 The only constant in life is change, so life requires lots of rework.
 This is inherently humbling.